po1sigala/live/01-Class-Content/10-OOP/01-Activities/27-Evr_Git-Stash-Pop/README.md

 touch newFile.js
 ```

-Let's say we're not ready to commit this file to `main` yet, but we need to switch to the `dev` branch again.
+Let's say that we're not ready to commit this file to `main` yet, but we need to switch to the `dev` branch again.
 Try to do so with the following command:

 ```sh
 git checkout dev